FahadHosein/Gryffindor/README.md

 * Added content for external interface requirements
 * Refined requirements for handling of submissions and admin functionality

+## Version 1.1
+### 12/11/2021
+* Removed and modified requirements for staff user class to correspond to the scope reduction request

 # URS Changelog